Usage

 CSS Part

-mdui components utilize the shadow DOM for encapsulating styles and behaviors.
+mdui components use the shadow DOM for encapsulating styles and behaviors.
 However, standard CSS selectors cannot select elements within the shadow DOM.
 To overcome this, some components add a part attribute to elements within the shadow DOM.
 These elements can then be selected and styled using the ::part CSS selector.

 For example, the button part modifies the inner padding of the button, while the label, icon, and end-icon parts adjust the text color, left icon color, and right icon color, respectively: